Repositories

 Again, if you only have a handful of these queries, you can add them to the repository interface.
 However, if you have many different views, and every view needs its own query, the repository interface again risks becoming unstructured and difficult to maintain.

-To address this issue, you should move all query methods that don’t return entities to their own query objects.
-After moving the query method from the example above to its own query object, you end up with something like this:
+To address this issue, you should move all query methods that don’t return entities to their own query classes.
+After moving the query method from the example above to its own class, you get something like this:

 public interface CustomerListQuery {